Web Crawler System Design

 System analysis and characteristics

 • System should be scalable because there are billions of web pages that need to be crawled and analyzed.
-In other words, a web crawler should efficiently handle this task by using parallelization.
+In other words, a web crawler should efficiently handle this task using parallelization.

-• Web crawler should be robust to handle various challenges like poorly formatted HTML, unresponsive servers, crashes, and malicious links.
+• Web crawler should be robust to handle challenges like poorly formatted HTML, unresponsive servers, crashes, and malicious links.

 • System needs to be extensible so that it can be flexible to any future changes.
 For example, the ability to crawl images or music files may be required in the future.